-The bachelor’s programme in “International Information Systems Management” is comprised of nine module groups.
+The bachelor’s programme in “International Information Systems Management” is comprised of eigth module groups.
 The module group distribution follows from the module scheme seen at right (click to enlarge).

 The content of individual module groups is presented below.
 Detailed information concerning courses and modules pertaining to each module group can be found in the programme’s module handbook (see Regulations and Documents).
 In that section we also provide an exemplary model for course timetables.

 In this module group’s obligatory courses, students acquire fundamental knowledge and skills pertaining to business informatics and information systems, become acquainted with databases, computing and operating systems, and deal with topics of information and knowledge management.

 A2: International Information Systems Management

 Module group A2 provides students with an introduction to international information systems management.
 Topics range from introductory courses in global project management, sourcing and service management to organizing a foreign market entry.
 Students are allowed a high degree of freedom in choosing courses for this module group, which means that, depending on interests or career plans, students can choose their own areas of initial focus.
 In addition, the courses in this module group establish a unique reference to the practices of corporate management.
 Instructors who are leading IT managers in international corporations present students with their knowledge of specific, practical topics such as the creation of outsourcing agreements, service management and software procurement, and so provide inspiration for future occupational fields (compare with the section on career and educational perspectives).

 This module group comprises fundamentals of economics and business administration, cost accounting, accounting and finance, economics and law.

 A4: Quantitative Methods